 However, it looks like they have tried to tackle this challenge when it comes to deaf patients in particular, by offering a BSL version of the survey.
 On the website, there is one page at: http://www.gp-patient.co.uk/bsl, where if you scroll down the page – you can watch the twelve different BSL videos explaining the purpose of the survey and why it has been sent to people.
 This does not tackle the sheer volume of questions, but simply offers a different way of accessing the content.

 It’s also difficult to see what they are looking to gain with the feedback they receive.
 As questions range from: how easy it is to get in touch with your GP practice on the phone; to how helpful the receptionists are; to whether their website has useful information and whether the appointment times available are suitable.
-And mixed in with those basic questions are more complicated ones such as queries on a patient’s long-term physical or mental health conditions, disabilities or illnesses.
+Mixed in with those basic questions are more complicated ones.
+Such as queries on a patient’s long-term physical or mental health conditions, disabilities or illnesses.

-It really does highlight the need to consider your outcome and what you are looking to achieve with a questionnaire or feedback form.
-And on the other side of that, understanding who you may be excluding by doing things a certain way.
+It really does highlight the need to consider your outcome.
+What you are looking to achieve with a questionnaire or feedback form.
+On the other side of that, understanding who you may be excluding by doing things a certain way.
 I am sure that this was never the intention of the NHS survey, but I can almost guarantee it will be the reality.